AUTOMATIC1111/stable-diffusion-webui/README.md

 - API
 - Support for dedicated [inpainting model](https://github.com/runwayml/stable-diffusion#inpainting-with-stable-diffusion) by RunwayML.
 - via extension: [Aesthetic Gradients](https://github.com/AUTOMATIC1111/stable-diffusion-webui-aesthetic-gradients), a way to generate images with a specific aesthetic by using clip images embds (implementation of [https://github.com/vicgalle/stable-diffusion-aesthetic-gradients](https://github.com/vicgalle/stable-diffusion-aesthetic-gradients))
+- Can use safetensors to safely load model files without python pickle

 ## Where are Aesthetic Gradients?!?!
 Aesthetic Gradients are now an extension.
 You can install it using git: